-On 8 September 1923 the US Navy lost one and a half destroyer divisions, seven ships in a mass grounding that lasted less then 5 minutes at Honda Point, California.
+On 8 September 1923 the US Navy lost one and a half destroyer divisions, seven ships in a mass grounding that lasted less than 5 minutes at Honda Point, California.
 Honda Point is a treacherous area (jagged rock pinnacles and reefs) just a little North of Point Arguello, off of Vandenberg Air Force base, also known as the “Devil’s Jaw”.
 This is the Danger zone 4 area of the Pacific Missile test range also known as the “Graveyard of the Pacific.”
 This peacetime disaster had few equals at the time, and still remains one of the worst such disasters in US Navy history.

 On the night of 8 September, the ships of Destroyer Squadron (DesRon) 11 were on a 24 hour run from San Francisco to San Diego, cruising at 20 knots.
 The flagship, USS Delphy (DO 261) was in the lead, followed by Destroyer Divisions 33, 31 and 32; ships as follows: